Kong/docs.konghq.com/app/0.14.x/admin-api.md

 This API is designed for internal use and provides full control over Kong, so care should be taken when setting up Kong environments to avoid undue public exposure of this API.
-See [this document][secure-admin-api] for a discussion of methods to secure the Admin API.
+See [this document](secure-admin-api.md) for a discussion of methods to secure the Admin API.

 ## Supported Content Types